2006 Open Gaz de France

 The 2006 Open Gaz de France was a women's tennis tournament played on indoor hard courts.
 It was the 14th edition of the Open Gaz de France and was part of Tier II of the 2006 WTA Tour.
-The tournament took place at the Stade Pierre de Coubertin in Paris in France from February 6 through February 12, 2006.
-Amélie Mauresmo won the singles title.
+The tournament took place at the Stade Pierre de Coubertin in Paris, France from 6 February through 12 February 2006.
+First-seeded Amélie Mauresmo won the singles title.